 In a turn of events beyond even his own wildly vivid imagination, 25 year-old Springboig-born “shoe-selling extraordinaire”-cum-written-raconteur Chris McQueer has enjoyed a honeymoon first year of writing.
-Published by 404 Ink, his debut collection of short stories: Hings released ahead of its scheduled July 27th street date to Scottish Twitter-wide acclaim and a deluge of Photoshops from his doting 6000 follower-strong audience.
-Chris recently sat down to speak to The Strathclyde Telegraph about his life, his stories, and of course, Hings.
+Published by 404 Ink, his debut collection of short stories: Hings released ahead of its scheduled July 27th street date to Scottish Twitter-wide acclaim and a deluge of photoshopped images from his doting 6000 follower-strong audience.
+Chris recently sat down to speak to the Strathclyde Telegraph about his life, his stories, and of course, Hings.

 Having left school at 16, and partaking in a smorgasbord of occupations from unsuccessfully attempting to half foot-long subs as a Subway sandwich-artist, to training to be a barber, writing was a simple pastime from Chris’ childhood.